Power BI Integration

 Note: This option is only available for plans including the Analytics engine.

-Step 1 - Write graph query, save it and copy the URL
+Step 1 - Create a Gremlin based Report, save it and copy the URL

 Step 2 - Update the Endpoint and follow the same procedure described above